Facebook, Instagram, Twitter, Pinterest, Snapchat, WhatsApp, LinkedIn, Messenger, Voxer, Skype, etc.

 You’ve joined a side hustle and want to earn that passive income by sharing online, then sharing again, then again and again.
 All during the 9-5 when you are technically working for another employer.

-Or, you’re obsessed with that new .io game and can’t stop playing, little do you know that your score is repeatedly being posted as a status update with each game.
+Or, you’re obsessed with that new .io game and can’t stop playing.
+Little do you know that your score is repeatedly getting posted as a status update with each game.
 Oops!

-Basically, this all just looks bad.
+This all just looks bad.
 Moderation is key.
 While at work, focus on your work.
-Also, just so you know, posting and working your side hustle during the paid time from your current employer, or working that side hustle on their company-issued equipment, may be considered theft and can be grounds for termination and a breach of any employment agreements.
+Also, just so you know, posting and working your side hustle during the paid time from your current employer, or working that side hustle on their company-issued equipment, may be considered theft and can be grounds for termination or a breach of any employment agreements.

-Social Media has become one of the best ways we can share information and connect with each other.
-We open the door for everyone to see.
-But remember, there is no “delete” feature that erases a post forever.
-And many employers will check out your social media profiles to get a better idea of who you are.
+Social Media has become one of the best ways we can share information and connect.
+We open the door for everyone to see, but no “delete” feature erases a post forever.
+Many employers will check out your social media profiles to get a better idea of who you are.
 Make sure those public profiles align with your professional goals!